Our patron is world-renowned botanist Emeritus Professor Sir Alan Mark.

 Treasurer – David Fortune

-A retired maths teacher, David loves birds.
-As well as spending many hours doing the Trust’s accounts, he also organizes the Rona Island work and takes volunteers there in his boat.
+As well as spending many hours doing the Trust’s accounts, David also organizes the Rona Island work and takes volunteers there in his boat.

 Secretary – Paul King